vault713/wallet713/README.md

 ## Features

 * **Get up and running fast.** Listen, send and receive using the same instance of the wallet.
-* **Use your public key as your address.** 713.grinbox relies on public/private keypairs to authenticate yourself and prevent unauthorized parties to listen to your messages.
+* **Use your public key as your address.** grinbox relies on public/private keypairs to authenticate yourself and prevent unauthorized parties to listen to your messages.
-* **Process transactions easily.** Send to a recipient's 713.grinbox or keybase profile and it takes care of itself.
+* **Process transactions easily.** Send to a recipient's grinbox or keybase profile and it takes care of itself.
 No need to deal with IP addresses, port forwarding, or manual file transfers.
 * **Receive transactions while you are offline.** Transactions persist, waiting for you to fetch them the next time you come online.
-* **Contacts.** No need to keep track of 713.grinbox addresses or keybase account names.
+* **Contacts.** No need to keep track of grinbox addresses or keybase account names.
 Add addresses to contacts stored locally on your machine, and sending 10 grin becomes as easy as `send 10 --to @alice`.
 * **Remain in full control.** Only you have access to your private keys and your wallet balance, only you can read or sign your own transactions.

 ## Status